greg-raven/Uncommon-Sense/_posts/2012-10-22-power-tests-character.md

 tag: 'Abraham Lincoln'
 ---

-Nearly all men can withstand adversity; if you want to test a man’s character, give him power.
+Nearly all men can withstand adversity; if you want to test a man's character, give him power.